 Workers, in general, work hard and are consistently busy people leading busy lives.
 Taking time to learn something new, either concerning their work or for self-improvement, may also be consuming time where the worker could be actively accomplishing a key task.

-Multitasking between a multitude of job assignments in conjunction with the digital distractions used by companies, it paints a realistic picture of the difficulties facing employees of every corporate level to be able to concentrate on any unique project for an extended period.
+Multitasking between a multitude of tasks in conjunction with the digital distractions people commonly face paints a realistic picture of the challenges employees struggle with every day to be able to focus on a specific project for an extended period.

-Electronic tools such as e-mail, voicemail, instant messages, video conferences, texts and corporate cell phone accessibility; have been shown to increase the difficulty to provide more project focus time.
-Supporting this fact, studies show that in a typical 8-hour work day, approximately ninety minutes per day can be lost merely by employees checking corporate e-mail.
+Electronic tools such as e-mail, voicemail, instant messages, video conferences, texts, and corporate cell phone accessibility; all contribute to overwhelming people.
+Added to this fact, studies show that in a typical 8-hour workday, approximately ninety minutes per day can be lost merely by employees checking their business e-mail.

-eLearning professionals and online trainers can use the following techniques to maximize student learning time and efficiency (in other words, help learners know all the required information in the least amount of time):
+eLearning professionals can use the following techniques to maximize student learning time and efficiency (in other words, help learners know all the required information in the least amount of time):

 2) Frequent Evaluations

 Research has acknowledged that most students prefer not to be tested at the end of the course.
-On the contrary, the preference of the majority of learners requires assessment after a section of learning material, with immediate access to testing results and their course progress.
+On the contrary, most learners have a strong preference for having continuous assessments throughout a course.
+For instance, after each section or module... and ideally with immediate access to testing results and their course progress.

-Under the most effective learning methods, neurological studies have provided proof that frequent testing helps learners to recall recently learned information and helps the mind speed up the transitional process of transferring the new knowledge from the working memory (short-term memory) to the long-term memory.
+Different studies through history have provided proof that frequent testing helps learners to recall recently learned information and helps the mind speed up the process of transferring the new knowledge from the working memory (short-term memory) to the long-term memory.